ChristianKapita/Fitness_Tracker/README.md

 # Fitness_Tracker
 ## Description

-This Project consists of a web application that will enable user to create and track daily workout with the ability to add exercices with needed information and offer a visual breakdown of user workout using robust dashboard.
+This Project consists of a web application that will enable user to create and track daily workout with the ability to add exercices with needed information and offer a visual breakdown of user workouts using robust dashboard.

 ## Table of Contents